shakacode/react_on_rails/docs/additional-reading/turbolinks.md

    ```javascript
    //= require turbolinks
    ```
-Note, in the future, we will change to installing this via npm.

 ## Turbolinks 5
 Turbolinks 5 is now being supported.
 React on Rails will automatically detect which version of Turbolinks you are using and use the correct event handlers.